 Anyone of any age and gender can develop aplastic anemia from a vaccine.
 But there are some factors that make you more likely to get it.
 If you belong to any of the following groups of people, you are at a higher risk of developing aplastic anemia from a vaccine:

-- Patients with a history of autoimmune disorders, infections, chemotherapy treatment and who have been exposed to toxic chemicals
+- Patients with a history of autoimmune disorders, infections, chemotherapy treatment, toxic chemical exposure

 Aplastic anemia is sometimes curable, especially among younger patients.
 Because aplastic anemia makes people vulnerable to different kinds of infections, treatments often begin with antibiotics to tackle the infection.
 After that, the main treatments for aplastic anemia include:

 - Blood transfusions

 - Red blood cell transfusions can increase red blood cell count and reduce tiredness.

 - Platelet transfusions can prevent uncontrolled bleeding

 - In a stem cell transplant, the patient must have a donor who can give some of their healthy bone marrow

 - The patient goes through radiation or chemotherapy to get rid of unhealthy bone marrow